-This All-American Barbecue Sauce recipe is the perfect blend of sweet & spicy, and it’s delicious on chicken, pork, and beef.
+This delicious barbecue sauce is the perfect blend of sweet & spicy, and it’s delicious on chicken, pork, and beef.
 The best part – it’s so easy to make!

-As you may have guessed this All-American Barbecue Sauce recipe is an Old Bay® classic.
-This old recipe use to be on the original Old Bay® can.
+As you may have guessed this Homemade Barbecue Sauce recipe is an Old Bay® classic.
+The old recipe used to be on the original Old Bay® can.
 Over the years, all the original recipes on the can have been swapped out with different ones.
-Growing up, this was always one of my favorite barbecue sauces out the different one’s mom made.
+Growing up, this was always one of my favorite barbecue sauces of the different one’s mom made.
 After we were married, it quickly became one of Pete’s favorites too.
 You can count on this being an oldy-but-goody for sure!

 Did I change anything about this recipe?